DeeMcCart/CI_PP2_HumbleNumble/README.md

 * https://stackoverflow.com/questions/16189060/html-and-javascript-how-to-update-innerhtml Updating on-screen data using javascript
 * https://www.delftstack.com/howto/html/html-todays-date/?utm_content=cmp-true used to determine how to display and format todays date
 * https://stackoverflow.com/questions/69565192/how-to-bring-the-popup-fully-displayed-in-front-of-everything used to get the results popup to display in a predictable on-screen position
+* https://stackoverflow.com/questions/42610369/javascript-classlist-remove-not-working-properly used to resolve issue #001 where not all classLists removing as expected

 ### Acknowledgements